 Uterine pathologies within the cavity of the uterus can be dealt with using hysteroscopy

-In this procedure, a hysteroscope with an operative sheet is introduced into the uterine cavity.
+A hysteroscope with an operative sheet is introduced into the uterine cavity.
 Using a pair of hysteroscopic scissors and grasper, the polyp is first cut out, grasped and sent to the pathology department.

-This procedure greatly increases implantation rates and also alleviates any excessive bleeding if any.
+This procedure greatly increases implantation rates.

 Fibroids in the uterus can extend into the uterine cavity called submucous fibroids.
 Depending on the extent of protrusion within the cavity they are 3 grades, grade 0, 1 & 2.